Over 40% of the US population are not able to recognize the symptoms of a stroke. Could you?

 This is why you see two numbers when your blood pressure is read.
 The top number represents your systolic pressure, and the bottom number represents your diastolic pressure.
 Textbook "normal" is 120/80 mmHg, but it's normal to have variability in this number, especially since so many things (including medications, foods, stress, time of day, etc.) can influence it.

 What's not normal is when your systolic pressure rises to 130 or higher, and/or your diastolic pressure rises to 80 or higher.
-If these numbers stay elevated, a person can be said to have high blood pressure, also known as hypertension (elevated blood pressure occurs when a person's systolic pressure is between 120 and 130, and/or their diastolic pressure is between 80-89).
+If these numbers stay elevated, a person can be said to have high blood pressure, also known as n (elevated blood pressure occurs when a person's systolic pressure is between 120 and 130, and/or their diastolic pressure is between 80-89).

 Hypertension is a common problem, currently affecting almost half of the US adult population (46% of us).
 Known as the "silent killer," it can drastically increase a person's risk of health problems often without showing any obvious signs other than the reading itself (which is why getting your blood pressure checked on a routine basis is so important).